Gilead

 Clean fiction is storytelling without explicit content — no graphic sex, heavy profanity, or gory violence.
 Here, it also means closed-door romance, no dark supernatural themes, and no horror, so you can enjoy the plot and characters without unwanted surprises.

-It's a love story where physical intimacy may happen but is never described on the page — it happens behind a closed door.
+It's a love story where physical intimacy may happen but is never described on the page; it happens behind a "closed door".
 You get the relationship and the feelings without the explicit detail.
 It's sometimes called "sweet," "fade-to-black," or "clean and wholesome" romance.